What Happens If You Don't File Taxes For Your Small Business

 Failure to File Penalty

-Businesses that file late tax returns can incur penalties for failure to file.
-Late filing penalties depend on your business structure and return due date
+Businesses that file late tax returns can incur penalties for failing to file, which are usually higher than a failure-to-pay penalty.
+Late tax filing penalties for small businesses depend on your structure and return due date.
+You may also be subject to a failure-to-pay penalty, as some owners who fail to file also fail to pay.

-• C corporations and sole proprietors: 5% of the liability, up to 25% of the unpaid tax.
-If the taxpayer files their return more than 60 days late, the minimum penalty is the lesser of 100% of the tax owed or $510.
-When combined with a failure to pay penalty, the late filing penalty is 4.5% per month, up to 5 months.
+• C corporations and sole proprietors: 5% of the liability per month, up to 25% of the unpaid tax.
+If the taxpayer files their return more than 60 days late, the minimum penalty is the lesser of 100% of the tax owed or $525.
+When combined with a failure-to-pay penalty, the late-filing penalty is 4.5% per month, up to five months.

 Underpayment of Estimated Taxes

 Taxpayers who fail to pay the full amount of tax due can face underpayment penalties.
 The penalty amount depends on the timing of the tax payment.
-Individuals can use IRS Form 2210, and C corps can use IRS Form 2220 to compute the tax penalties
+Individuals can use IRS Form 2210, Underpayment of Estimated Tax by Individuals, Estates, and Trusts, and C corps can use IRS Form 2220, Underpayment of Estimated Tax By Corporations, to compute the tax penalties.

-Professional CPAs can support your small business with quarterly estimated tax payments so you can avoid payment penalties
+Professional CPAs can support your small business with quarterly estimated tax payment calculations and submissions, ensuring you avoid payment penalties.

 Failure to File Information Returns